 If you want to take reporting a step further by adding a bit more workmanship, the report engine seizes the moment.
 It helps you set up headers, footers, and everything in between.

 27. Writing metadata

 I admit.
 Metadata is not the sexiest topic.
 And metadata hasn’t attracted as much attention in QGIS 3.

 But time and time again, metadata has proven to be a wise time investment.
 Because what happens when the originator of the data goes MIA?
 It’s the metadata that you will always go back to refer to.

 In its first phase of development, QGIS has overhauled how it handles metadata.
-Based on its new metadata editing tool, QGIS 3 introduces its own internal, formalised metadata schema.
+Based on its new metadata editing tool, QGIS 3 introduces its own internal, formalized metadata schema.